jjchurch03/RoboboatTest/Comp_2024/README.md

 	- figure out CDC ACM
 	- Return home
 	- Docking
+ - MATLAB
+ - 	Figure out what is useable for me and team!
+This will be the easier route if useable

 - YOLOv5 datasets
 	- Put updated ones in both folders to make this easier